manleyevangelista/homelab/readme.md

 I resorted to this workaround because TrueNAS doesn’t natively support backing up directly to an NTFS- or FAT-formatted drive.
 In fact, there’s no built-in, one-click solution for external drive backups.

 The closest native option would involve creating a ZFS pool on the external drive, setting up a Replication Task to copy datasets from the main storage pool, and then exporting the ZFS pool after transfer.
-But this makes the external drive unreadable on most systems—only Linux with ZFS utilities installed can recognize it, and even then, it requires command-line operations to mount.
-That’s far too convoluted for other family members to do.
+But this makes the external drive inaccessible on most systems—only Linux with ZFS utilities installed can recognize it, and on top of that, it requires entering a command (in terminal) to mount.
+That’s too convoluted for other family members to do.

 ## Closing